 Toyota Corolla hatchback - Interior & comfort

 Step up to Design and 17-inch alloys improve the Corolla's looks, but also reduce its efficiency slightly.
-You also get rain-sensing wipers, folding door mirrors, rear privacy glass and LED front fog lights.
+You also get rain-sensing wipers, folding door mirrors, rear privacy glass, ambient lighting and LED front fog lights.

 GR Sport is next.
 As the name implies, it's a sportily styled model that takes design cues from Toyota's GR high-performance models, and is similar in approach to Ford's ST-Line and Volkswagen's R-Line models.
 The Corolla GR Sport features a different front bumper and rear bumper with twin fake exhausts, 18-inch alloy wheels and red-edged black centre caps.
 On the inside, there are a pair of deeply bolstered sports seats and a colour head-up display.

 The range-topping Excel brings luxury features like adaptive LED headlights, part-leather seats and a powered bootlid.
 We recommend sticking with either the entry-level Icon or the stylish Design trims as they offer the best value for money, regardless of how tempting the extra features of range-topping models may be.